 All activities in the trading subsidiary were transferred to the Charity on 1st April 2023.
+Since this date the subsidiary company has been dormant.

 Reserves Policy

 The charity's reserves are detailed in note 17 and 18 to the accounts.